kmbordin/UStemperate_demographic_trade-offs/README.md

 ### This repository contains all files related to the analyses performed for the manuscript "Disturbance constrains the growth-survival trade-off for temperate tree species", led by Kauane M. Bordin and co-authors.

 Important information: the raw data is openly available at https://research.fs.usda.gov/products/dataandtools/tools/fia-datamart
-For this manusctipt's purposes, the processed data was standardised and harmonised in the context of the TreeMort project (https://more.bham.ac.uk/treemort/).
+For this manuscript's purposes, the processed data was standardised and harmonised in the context of the TreeMort project (https://more.bham.ac.uk/treemort/).

 #### *Content of the repository:*